structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 Reloads specific parts of the page selected by CSS selectors.
 Only the matched elements are re-rendered on the server and replaced in the browser.
 This is useful for updating a list after creating or deleting an item without reloading the entire page.

 You can specify multiple selectors separated by commas.
-Unlike notifications, all matching elements are reloaded – if you use a class selector like `.my-list` and multiple elements have this class, all of them will be refreshed.
+Unlike notifications, all matching elements are reloaded - if you use a class selector like `.my-list` and multiple elements have this class, all of them will be refreshed.

-Result placeholders like `{result.id}` are not available here – the selectors are static and cannot depend on the action result.
+Result placeholders like `{result.id}` are not available here - the selectors are static and cannot depend on the action result.

 ### Refresh Page Sections Based on Linked Elements

 Same as above, but instead of entering CSS selectors, you drag and drop elements from the page tree onto the drop target that appears when this option is selected.

 ### Navigate to a New Page

 Navigates to another page.
 You enter a URL which can include result placeholders like `{result.id}`.
 A common pattern is to navigate to the detail page of a newly created object with a URL like `/project/{result.id}`.

-#### Result Placeholders
+#### Accessing Result Properties

 You access properties from the action result using simple curly braces: `{result.id}`, `{result.name}`, and so on.
 Nested paths are also supported.
 The result contains all properties included in the type's public view.
 For details on configuring views, see the Data Model chapter.

 This syntax differs from template expressions, which use `${...}` with a dollar sign.
 The distinction is intentional.
-Template expressions are evaluated on the server when the page renders – before the action runs and before any result exists.
+Template expressions are evaluated on the server when the page renders - before the action runs and before any result exists.
 The curly brace placeholders are resolved on the client after the action completes.

 Note that this placeholder syntax is only available in "Navigate to a New Page".
 For "Refresh Page Sections", result properties are passed as request parameters but cannot be used in the CSS selector.
 For "Raise a Custom Event", the result is available in the event's `detail.result` object.